 Sourcing business funding

-There is a myriad source of funding for start up realty businesses.
+There are a myriad of sources of funding for start up realty businesses.
 New types of funding arrangements known as micro loans are proving very popular.
 Microloans vary from lender to lender, but in the main fall between $10,000 and $35,000.
 The rate of interest on such loans is appropriate to mitigate the risk for lenders and allow affordable repayment plans for borrowers.
+Taking a micro loan to start your realty business is a form of leverage investment, as you are borrowing money with the intention of investing it in your real estate ventures to produce more money in the long run.
+The key is to have a solid business plan that ensures you don’t end up in debt with nothing to show for it.

 Real estate agent loans